Matchbook Review 2017 – Read our Bookmaker review in 5 mins.

 6.)
 In-play product: no live streaming available

 Having the option of placing bets while the match is unfolding is quite a lot of fun.
 Live betting is available at Matchbook, but you might be disappointed to hear that there is no live streaming on offer.
 If you don’t have another means of watching the action this can be pretty frustrating because it’s difficult to judge what bets to make.
-If being limited to a box score isn’t for you then make sure you check out other bookies such as Bet365, who offer more options.
+If being limited to a box score isn’t for you then make sure you check out other bookies, who offer more options.

 7.)
 Payment methods: more options could be added